 This on-demand model is revolutionizing commercial behavior and has been rapidly adopted by consumers everywhere, transforming industries such as ground transportation (think Uber or Lyft), travel (think Airbnb), grocery (think InstaCart or GrubHub), and freelance labor (think Upwork or Fiverr).
 Other categories run the gamut from the obvious to the outlandish, such as on-demand parking spaces, dog-walking, manicures, car repairs and laundry services.

-Today’s consumers also have high expectations for customer service.
-Providing customers with fast, helpful service and easily accessible information is no longer a nice-to-have, it’s a need-to-have in order to keep customers satisfied and avoid churn.
+Today’s consumers have high expectations for customer service.
+Providing customers with fast, helpful service and easily accessible information is no longer a nice-to-have, it’s an essential need-to-have in order to keep customers satisfied and avoid churn.
 On-demand customer service is emerging as a viable solution to compete in this fast-paced market.

-The growth of the on-demand economy means more and more people choosing the work they do and when they do it.
-Companies are increasingly recognizing the importance of adopting a convenient, anytime, anywhere communication system for real-time support.
-This resource availability, coupled with the digitalization of customer service ,cloud-based contact center solutions and robust and reliable connectivity, all indicate that the time is ripe for on-demand customer service to be adopted at a quicker pace.
+The growth of the on-demand economy means more and more people are choosing the work they do and when they do it.
+Even before Covid-19, companies were increasingly recognizing the importance of adopting a convenient, anytime, anywhere communication system for real-time support.
+This resource availability, coupled with the digitalization of customer service ,cloud-based contact center solutions and robust and reliable connectivity, all indicate that the time is ripe for on-demand customer service to be adopted at a much quicker pace.

 As specialists in the field, BPO companies have the skills and resources simply not found in internal departments of an enterprise — and can offer a priceless outside-in perspective.
 They bring fresh ideas, innovative technologies and best practices to the table.